DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 5.10.1.
 ElasticBeanstalk Simplified:
 ElasticBeanstalk is another way to script out your provisioning process by deploying existing applications to the cloud.
 ElasticBeanstalk is aimed toward developers who know very little about the cloud and want the simplest way of deploying their code.

 ### 5.10.2.
-ElasticBeanstalk Key Details:
+Elastic Beanstalk Key Details:
 - Just upload your application and ElasticBeanstalk will take care of the underlying infrastructure.
-- ElasticBeanstalk has capacity provisioning, meaning you can use it with autoscaling from the get-go.
+- Elastic Beanstalk has capacity provisioning, meaning you can use it with autoscaling from the get-go.
-ElasticBeanstalk applies updates to your application by having a duplicate ready with the already updated version.
+Elastic Beanstalk applies updates to your application by having a duplicate ready with the already updated version.
 This duplicate is then swapped with the original.
 This is done as a preventative measure in case your updated application fails.
 If the app does fail, ElasticBeanstalk will switch back to the original copy with the older version and there will be no downtime experienced by the users who are using your application.
-- You can use ElasticBeanstalk to even host Docker as Elastic Beanstalk supports the deployment of web applications from containers.
+- You can use Elastic Beanstalk to even host Docker as Elastic Beanstalk supports the deployment of web applications from containers.
 With Docker containers, you can define your own runtime environment, your own platform, programming language, and any application dependencies (such as package managers or tools) that aren't supported by other platforms.
 ElasticBeanstalk makes it easy to deploy Docker as Docker containers are already self-contained and include all the configuration information and software required to run.
+- Programming: Go, Java, .NET, Node.js, PHP, Python, and Ruby

 ## 5.11.
 AWS Organizations